About Us

 We don't just profess our values, we truly practice them through the work that each and every one of us performs each day.
 We act and communicate with Compassion and Integrity in everything we do.
 We strive to Empower everyone we meet – our children, families and stakeholders.
 We foster Innovation – committed to finding better ways of doing things, through evidence-based practice.
 And finally, we support our people to be Courageous and harness their Creativity to unlock potential, enable progress and create new opportunities.

-At The Shepherd Centre, we are passionate about improving outcomes for the children accessing our programs and we support our people to have a great work-life balance.
-We offer competitive benefits including:
+We support our people to have a great work-life balance and offer competitive benefits including:

 * Competitive salary with not-for-profit salary packaging – claim up to $15,900 of your salary tax free per year + meal entertainment expenses up to $2,650 per year